pghvlaans/sbotools/man-md/sbotools.conf.5.md

 If **TRUE**, automatically enable **RSYNC_DEFAULT** and **BUILD_IGNORE** (overriding the contents of this file).
-Build increment and out-of-tree SlackBuild checks by [sbocheck(1)](sbocheck.1.md) are disabled, and previously-used build options will not be displayed.
+Build increment and out-of-tree SlackBuild checks by [sbocheck(1)](sbocheck.1.md) are disabled, and previously-used build options are not displayed.
 This provides a more traditional **sbotools** look and feel for those who want it.

 **DISTCLEAN=(FALSE\|TRUE)**